Style Guide

 Group's default page

-The default "start page" for a group is a page whose name is:
+The default "start page" for a group is a page whose name can be:

 1. the same as the group (Foo/Foo)